My Deep Bucket List – Part 3: Why and How I Estimated My Date with Destiny

 Why estimate my date with destiny?

 I know, I know.
 Death is not a very popular topic in our culture.
 In fact, most of us avoid it like a dog turd on the sidewalk.
 Notice, even here I’m using the euphemism date with destiny.
 But for me, it was a no-brainer to estimate my date with death.
 I did a google search, and found a few sites where I put in a few facts about myself.
 And voila!
-I came up with the estimate of about eight years and six months from now.
+I came up with the estimate of about seven years and six months from now.

 I can’t tell you exactly why I was so curious about this.
 But I can tell you these things about how I responded to my experiment.

 - An overall good feeling.
 I was enormously happy to discover my estimate was that far into the future.
 At eight-two years right now, I have watched quite a few peers pass on.
 I’m enormously grateful for the state of well-being I experience right now.
 And knowing that my personal data suggests I will have a number of years more to enjoy that state, gives me a good feeling.

 - Renewed commitment to fitness.
 Then I got to thinking that with that number of years ahead, I had best get back into my fitness recipe.
 Ordinarily, I am quite consciousness about my nutrition and exercise.
 But for the past few months I had slacked off on my strength training.
 Sure, I had excuses, like I had been traveling back and forth between the USA and Mexico.
 So I hadn’t had room to pack my yoga mat.
 Plus I had just been too busy, yada, yada, yada.
 Anyway, I have gotten my butt back in gear on the strength training front, and even put together an eBook on how I do it (more about this later).